In this post, I’m going to teach you the strategy I use for writing Upwork proposals – the exact same one that lands me jobs at $999/hr:

 Most new freelancers won’t have enough of a work history for Upwork to suggest their profile very often.
 But getting a lot of responses will really help get the ball rolling.

-After the Oakland A’s won their 20-game win streak back in 2002, all the other teams started copying their strategy.
+After the Oakland A’s won their 20-game win streak back in 2002, all the other teams started using the same strategy.

-The Red Sox actually tried to hire the Oakland A’s manager, offering the highest ever manager salary of the time – and they won the World Series just 2 years later (even though he declined).
+The Red Sox tried to hire the Oakland A’s manager, offering the highest ever manager salary of the time – and they won the World Series just 2 years later by copying his strategy, even though he declined.

 Once everyone knew this “secret” winning strategy, it ceased to be an advantage and just became the new way of playing.